machinabio/limbforge-service/README.md

    **Required:**

    `component=[stringifed JSON]` <br />
    The component data is specified as a JSON object.
 The only required property is `id`, a GUID specifying a workflow that generates the desired component.
-Any additional properties included on the object are passed in as arguments to the workflow.<br />
+Any additional properties included on the object are passed in as arguments to the workflow.
+Units can be specified (i.e. `3 mm`) in any standard units.
+If no units are specified, millimeters (mm) are the assumed unit.<br />
    *Multiple components are specified by including this parameter multiple times, ie. `/preview?component={"id":"foo","handedness":"L","param1":"2"}&component={"id":"bar","handedness":"L","paramX":"Y"}`*

 * **Request Headers**